jMetal/jMetalPy/docs/source/index.rst

 jMetalPy: Python version of the jMetal framework
 ================================================

-.. warning:: Documentation is in process!!
+.. warning:: Documentation is WIP!!
 Some information may be missing.

 .. toctree::
    :maxdepth: 1